 This is important to our salvation.
 Our eternal life.
 This is not a side issue.
 The question comes down to, “Is God three co-eternal, co-equal beings?”

 Is God a loving Father who begat a Son, who had to sacrifice his Son in order to save us?
 Yes!
 Did God the Father give Christ equality?
 Yes.
 Or did this Son possess it of himself, totally on his own?
 No.

 John 5:26 - "For as the Father hath life in himself; so hath he given to the Son to have life in himself."

 “A plan of salvation was encompassed in the covenant made by the Three Persons of the Godhead, who possessed the attributes of Deity equally.
 In order to eradicate sin and rebellion from the universe and to restore harmony and peace, one of the divine Beings accepted, and entered into the role of the Father, another the role of the Son.
-The remaining divine Being, the Holy Spirit, was also to participate in effecting the plan of salvation.” - Adventist Review, October 31, 1996, p12 - Gordon Jenson
+The remaining divine Being, the Holy Spirit, was also to participate in effecting the plan of salvation.” - Gordon Jenson, Spicer Memorial College, Pune, India, Adventist Review, October 31, 1996, p.
+12.

 “Christ has always been the Son of God; and there never was a time when He emerged from the Father.
 That statement appears to solve all the problems about Christ’s Sonship.” - Vance Ferrell, Defending the Godhead, p.
 17